Great Compact Discs: Sun Ra

 ~

-Recorded August 17th, 1974; released 1974; reissued 2009 (Discogs), billed as Sun Ra and His Myth Science Solar Arkestra, with one bonus track; reissued 2015 as a download (Discogs) with the same bonus track included but the entire album resequenced to correspond to the original performance; note that, like Of Abstract Dreams, this album documents a radio performance (at WXPN, Temple University) and as such is included among the studio albums
+Recorded August 17th, 1974; released 1974; reissued 2009 (Discogs), billed as Sun Ra and His Myth Science Solar Arkestra, with one bonus track; reissued 2015 as a download (Discogs) with the same bonus track included but the entire album resequenced to correspond to the original performance; note that, like Of Abstract Dreams, this album documents a radio performance (at WXPN, Temple University) and as such is not considered a concert album

 ~